davidgasquez/deepfunding-trial-data-analysis/README.md

 | Elo                         | 0.1018  | 0.6505    | 2.5045        | 0.705      | +0.1975 | 0.313      | 1.000    |
 | Huber-log                   | 0.0748  | 0.5893    | 2.2004        | 0.767      | +0.4104 | 0.035      | 1.000    |
 | PageRank                    | 0.1027  | 0.6569    | 2.4879        | 0.685      | +0.1899 | 0.379      | 1.000    |

+Multiplier usage:
+- `Least-squares`: fits logits from the log multipliers in the linear least-squares system.
+- `Bradley-Terry` / `Bradley-Terry (regularized)`: use only win/loss outcomes; multipliers are ignored.
+- `Bradley-Terry (intensity)`: weighs each comparison by its multiplier during IRLS.
+- `Elo`: currently applies a constant update rate, so the multipliers have no effect.
+- `Huber-log`: regresses directly on the log multipliers with robust weighting.
+- `PageRank`: adds multiplier-weighted edges from losing to winning repositories.

 ## 🤖 Models